barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

    Copy + paste **```C:\Program Files\LOVE\love.exe .```** into your terminal, then hit enter.

-   (These commands will work as long as LÖVE in stored in your Program Files.)
+   (This will work as long as you installed LÖVE in the folder C:\Program Files\LOVE upon setup)